High Performance Program

 As mentioned earlier, the High Performance program will be rolled out in phases.
 The first phase of the program will primarily focus on establishing a mindset of dedication to excellence, while in subsequent phases we plan to introduce additional incentives for program participants, provide enhanced parental education and add more support for our coaches’ professional development.
 And ultimately when we are in our new facility, we hope to be able to have segregated High Performance ice sessions.

-To help us implement the program, the Board of Governors has appointed Peter Johansson to serve as Skating Director for the Club.
-Peter’s responsibilities will include:
+To help us implement the program, the Board of Governors will appoint a Skating Director for the Club whose responsibilities will include:

 - Designing and implementing the High Performance program under the supervision of the Club’s Executive Director, Doug Zeghibe